 I highly recommend that you spend some time with this study as behind these loud claims there is a very interesting analysis of how said models work and an extensive comparison of GPT-4 to ChatGPT results on a variety of non-trivial tasks from different domains.

-If we need to apply LLM’s reasoning abilities to make conclusions over some specific information not expected to be learned by the model while training, we can use any kind of search—retrieval plus ranking mechanism, no matter if you store your data as vector embeddings in some ANN index like Faiss or in an old school full-text index like Elastic — and then feed these search results to an LLM as context, injecting it in a prompt.
+If we need to apply LLM’s reasoning abilities to make conclusions over some specific information not expected to be learned by the model while training, we can use any kind of search—retrieval plus ranking mechanism, no matter if you store your data as vector embeddings in some ANN index like Faiss or in an old school full-text index like Elastic — and then feed these search results to an LLM as a context, injecting it in a prompt.
 That’s kind of what Bing 2.0 and Bard(now powered by PaLM2) searches do now.

 I have implemented this search + LLM call system with a DPR architecture, where ChatGPT replaced the Reader model, and with the full-text Elastic search, in both cases, the overall quality of the system depends on the quality of the data you have in your index — if it is specific and complete, you can count on better answers than the vanilla ChatGPT provides.

-Some even managed to make a Swiss knife library around GPT, call it vector database, and raise a good round on that— my hat goes off!
+Some even managed to make a Swiss knife library around GPT, call it a vector database, and raise a good round on that— my hat goes off!

 But due to the textual interface of GPT models, you can build anything around it with any tools you are familiar with, no adapters are needed.